Everything you need to know about Korean barbecue, from classic dishes to how to make the best Korean BBQ at home.

 - Bulgogi: Very thinly cut pieces of steak, usually sirloin, brisket or ribeye, marinated simply (usually in soy sauce, sugar, garlic, and sesame oil, but each chef has their own recipe)

-- Galbi: Thinly cut short ribs (also known as flanken-cut), often marinated in a similar sauce to bulgogi
+- Galbi: Thinly cut short ribs (also known as flanken-cut), these grilled Korean short ribs are often marinated in a similar sauce to bulgogi

 - Dwaeji Bulgogi: Thin slices of pork shoulder usually marinated in something with a punchier flavor such as gochujang

 - Buldak: The name translates to ‘fire chicken’ and it certainly lives up to its title with a fiery marinade made from gochugaru and gochujang

 - Ssamjang: The ‘wrap sauce’ we touched on earlier, a sweet, spicy and nutty combination of gochujang, fermented soy beans and sesame oil